Last Updated on January 30, 2026 by George Pavlopoulos

 The ultimate Venice Vaporetto guide: what you need to know

 The first Vaporetto appeared in the Venice Lagoon in 1881, and its name stands for “small steamer.”
-However, contemporary waterbuses use regular fuel, so the term doesn’t really correspond to their current status.
+However, contemporary waterbuses use conventional fuel, so the term doesn’t really reflect their current status.
 No matter what, the Vaporettos are frequently used by Venetians and travelers alike, and seeing the city from the water is a magnificent experience.

 The Venice Vaporetto ticket prices and the passes

 Right now, a ticket for a single journey with the Vaporetto costs 9,50 euros, making it one of the most expensive public transportation means in Europe.
-The ticket is valid for 75 minutes, but given the slow speed of the boats, it’s not enough for sightseeing.
+The ticket is valid for 75 minutes, but given the boats’ slow speed, it’s not enough time for sightseeing.

-That said, buying a single ticket only makes sense only if you plan to use the Vaporetto once or twice while visiting Venice.
+That said, buying a single ticket makes sense only if you plan to use the Vaporetto once or twice during your visit to Venice.
 If you plan to do extensive sightseeing or simply want to enjoy sailing around the Serenissima, it’s better to purchase a pass.
 The Vaporetto passes cover different timeframes, so here, it’s up to you to choose the number of days.

 1 day pass: 25 euros.